dirx/dirx/selected-works-and-ideas.md

 The idea behind [Aktion Überwach!](https://uberwach.de/): use a tracking pixel to collect data and publicly document which federal and state ministries, government and opposition parties have accessed which participating websites.

-Almost 1,000 websites had participated in the project by the its end in 2018.
+Almost 1,000 websites had participated in the project by its end in 2018.
 Around 170,000 hits from federal and state ministries and from government and opposition parties were documented.

 ## Stasi 2.0 Schäublone